mishrasubodh/ReactBurgerBuild/README.md

+## for hoc
+ you need to create a folder name is hoc into the src folder also you need to create a file in the hoc folder name is AUX.js and past code wich is below in AUx.js file

+ const aux = (props)=> props.children;

+export default aux;
+## for hoc

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>